FranklinChip/ReadFlow/README.md

 ## Contributors

-Readest is open-source, and contributions are welcome!
+ReadFlow is open-source, and contributions are welcome!
 Feel free to open issues, suggest features, or submit pull requests.
 Please **review our [contributing guidelines](CONTRIBUTING.md) before you start**.
 We also welcome you to join our [Discord][link-discord] community for either support or contributing guidance.

 <a href="https://github.com/readest/readest/graphs/contributors">
   <p align="left">